Not Another Logo Grader.

 Multi-Persona Simulation

-Age, gender, digital habits, economic status, education, lifestyle — each persona evaluates your logo independently with emotional response data and physiological metrics.
+Age, gender, digital habits, economic status, education, lifestyle — each persona evaluates your logo independently with emotional response data and engagement indicators.

 Peer-Reviewed Frameworks